 - After your first in-person appointment with your doctor, you’ll start giving yourself hormone injections that stimulate more eggs to grow (your doctor will teach you how, and we'll help, too)

 - During regular ultrasound appointments your doctor will make sure you’re responding well to the treatment, and your eggs are growing

 - Once your eggs are close to being fully mature, you’ll administer a “trigger shot” that gets them to full maturation

 - The stimulation phase usually lasts 7-11 days, and most women experience little to no side effects (e.g., some bloating around your ovaries)

 - 36h after the “trigger shot”, your eggs will be ready to be retrieved

 - You’ll be sedated for 15min while a doctor collects your eggs

 - Some women experience some soreness afterwards

 - Your doctor’s lab will examine your eggs right after they’ve been collected, will flash freeze them, and put them into safe storage

-- Our partner clinics have survival rates of over 90% for eggs that have been frozen and thawed, which only the best US clinics attain, according to FertilityIQ.
+- Our partner clinics have average survival rates of 90% for eggs that have been frozen and thawed, which only the best US clinics attain, according to FertilityIQ.